azkaban/azkaban/docs/eventTrigger.rst

 *****

+..
-Currently there are only few ways to launch jobs in Azkaban including schedules and API.
+   Todo:: Link to the data trigger documentation if available Currently there are only few ways to launch jobs in Azkaban including schedules and API.
 However, they are limited because sometimes jobs need to be executed automatically on demand.
 Event trigger is a new feature introduced by Azkaban.
 It defines a new paradigm of triggering flows - triggering a flow on event arrival.
 This concept enables users to define events that the flow depends on.
 Once all of the dependencies become ready, a workflow will be triggered.

 Apache Kafka is a Publish & Subscribe data streaming system.
 By utilizing Kafka, we do the regular expression match on the Kafka event payload.
 With the contain-a logic matching, a dependency will be marked as satisfied only if the whole payload contains the Regex pattern that user predefines.